Seasonal Guide to Northern Territory

 There are 6 different seasons in the Northern Territory!
+The seasons in the Territory are dictated by the calendar of nature.

 The Northern Territory is home to an array of different seasonal changes.
 Unlike the four different seasons you’d normally see in the Southern Hemisphere, the Top End has six different Aboriginal seasons that are its natural rhythms.